athena-team/athena/README.md

 - If you see errors such as `ERROR: Cannot uninstall 'wrapt'` while installing TensorFlow, try updating it using command `conda update wrapt`.
 Same for similar dependencies such as `entrypoints`, `llvmlite` and so on.
 - You may want to make sure you have `g++` version 7 or above to make sure you can successfully install TensorFlow.
 - Once successfully installed athena, you should `source tools/env.sh` firstly before doing other thing
-- To check the installation, you can just run `bash examples/translate/spa-eng-example/run.sh`
+- To check the installation, you can just run the translate example, in which, `python examples/translate/spa-eng-example/prepare_data.py examples/translate/spa-eng-example/data/train.csv` and then `python athena/main.py examples/translate/spa-eng-example/transformer.json`

 ## Data Preparation